“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

-Prior to issuance of a license, the department shall assure that the following requirements are met:
+Prior to issuance of a license, the department shall ensure that all of the following requirements are met:

 The department shall inspect the servicing equipment and operating procedures.
 The vehicle business license sticker may not be issued if the equipment is not in compliance with this chapter.

-Each designated operator in charge shall pass an oral or written operator certification examination under ch.
+Each designated operator-in-charge shall obtain a master operator certification as required under ch.
 NR 114